rbarrois/cjs-ledger/README.md

 Run with `cjs-ledger <path/to/packages> <listen-spec>`.
 *cjs-ledger* will scan the provided path, then start listening on the provided port, or host:port, combination.

+## cjs-manifest

+This helper file will download the dependencies of a file, compute their checksum, and add them to a simple manifest file.